ckeditor/ckeditor-idiomatic.js/readme.md

 #### 2.3.2.
 Coerced Types

-Use coersion with caution.
-In most cases prefer explicit type casting than using implicit operator coersion.
+Use coercion with caution.
+In most cases prefer explicit type casting than using implicit operator coercion.
 Note that some practices are more common than the others, so use common sense to choose correct casting method.

 ##### 2.3.2.1.
-Boolean coersion
+Boolean coercion

-Boolean coersion leveraged by double `!!` is widely adopted in CKEditor 4 codebase and it's one of the exception where you should use implicit coersion to its popularity.
+Boolean coercion leveraged by double `!!` is widely adopted in CKEditor 4 codebase and it's one of the exception where you should use implicit coercion to its popularity.

 Small explanation how double `!!` works: